GitLab on Kubernetes

 1. dockerd will eventually pull images from you private registry.

-2. Your Gitlab k8s runner needs to communicate with your GitLab server.
+2. Your GitLab k8s runner needs to communicate with your GitLab server.

 3. Scripts running in your pipeline may want to communicate with those services.